ameydabhade/lotus-clinic/META_PIXEL_SETUP.md

 ### 1. Core Components

 #### MetaPixel Component (`src/components/MetaPixel.tsx`)
+- Uses Next.js `Script` component for optimal loading
-- Initializes the Facebook Pixel on app load
+- Initializes the Facebook Pixel using `dangerouslySetInnerHTML` for compatibility
-- Automatically tracks page views on route changes
+- Automatically tracks page views on route changes using `usePathname`
 - Provides special tracking for the thank you page
 - Includes noscript fallback for users with JavaScript disabled

 #### useMetaPixel Hook (`src/components/useMetaPixel.ts`)
 - Custom React hook for easy tracking functionality
 - Provides reusable functions for common events
-- Type-safe implementation with proper error handling
+- Type-safe implementation with proper TypeScript types
+- Uses `unknown` instead of `any` for ESLint compliance

 ### 2. Tracked Events